Best Brunch in West Palm Beach

 Known for their popular Le Frunche (French Brunch), this jewel box café features both sweet and savory crepes.
 Each savory crepe is filled with eggs and toppings…think veggies, ratatouille, Brie and bacon.
 They’re served with fried potatoes and a buttered baguette.
 Just make sure to get here Saturday because Le Frunche isn’t served Sunday.

-More of the Best Brunch in West Palm Beach: Best Brunch Outside of Downtown
+Best Brunch in West Palm Beach: Outside of Downtown

 Looking for the best brunch in West Palm Beach – but don’t fancy any of the above spots?
 If you’re up for a short walk (or an even shorter drive), head to one of these brunch favorites just outside of downtown.